MBroadbent95/project-3-frontend/README.md

 Timeframe & Working Team (Solo/Pair/Group):

 The timeframe for this project was just under 8 days if you include the weekend.
-I was in a 3 person group consisting of 2 ambitious and hard working teammates Conor Hamilton and Catherine Brett.
+I was in a 3 person group consisting of 2 ambitious and hard working teammates Conor Hamilton and Catherine Brett.Every morning we would have a meeting to discuss the plan of action for the day and who would do each task.

 Technologies Used: